Why the CMTS Matters

 CMTS Background

-- Promoting MTS integration with other modes of transportation and marine environment uses
+• Promoting the integration of the MTS with other modes of transportation and other marine environment uses

-- Coordinating, improving the coordination of, and making recommendations related to MTS relevant federal policy
+• Coordinating, improving the coordination of, and making recommendations related to MTS relevant Federal policy, and

-The activities of the CMTS are guided by the 14 recommendations laid out in the 2017-2022 National Strategy for Marine Transportation System (system performance, safety, security, energy innovation, and infrastructure investment) and by emerging issues (resilience/big data/Arctic transportation/ veteran's hiring).
-The yearly approved work plan is implemented through integrated action teams and task teams, agency leadership, and staff support.
+The activities of the CMTS are guided by the National Strategy for Marine Transportation System.
+The most recent strategy, Cultivating a Resilient and Sustainable Blue Economy 2023 - 2028, identifies five strategic priority areas (Unity, Health & Welfare, Safety & Security, Sustainability, and Optimization) and is available at https://rosap.ntl.bts.gov/view/dot/66755.
+The National Strategy guides the yearly work plan which is then implemented through interagency teams, agency leadership, and staff support.
 When an issue does not fall neatly within the purview of a single agency's authority or when efficiencies can be gained by leveraging expertise from multiple agencies around a common goal, the CMTS can be a valuable tool for engagement.

 The marine transportation system is essential to the American economy; it supports millions of American jobs, facilitates trade, moves people and goods, and provides a safe, secure, cost-effective, and energy-efficient transportation alternative.
 The CMTS is working to ensure that the MTS continues to meet the present and future needs of our nation.
-This interagency collaboration has resulted in a safer, more secure, environmentally friendly, and efficient MTS.
+This interagency collaboration has resulted in a safer, more secure, environmentally friendly, and efficient MTS and will continue to help the sector thrive into the future.

 Leadership